javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 The information from this section is not a part of the core Javascript.
 ```

 Let's imagine we've got a fatal error outside of `try..catch`, and the script died.
+Like a programming error that no `try..catch` doesn't know how to handle, or something else terrible.

-Is there a way to react on it?
+Is there a way to react on such happening?
 We may want to log the error, show something to the user (normally he doesn't see the error message) etc.

 There is none in the specification, but environments usually provide it, because it's really handy.
 For instance, Node.JS has [process.on('uncaughtException')](https://nodejs.org/api/process.html#process_event_uncaughtexception) for that.
 And in the browser we can assign a function to special [window.onerror](mdn:api/GlobalEventHandlers/onerror) property.
 It will run in case of an uncaught error.